jackbayliss/laravel-dusk-parallel/README.md

 Run your Laravel Dusk browser tests in parallel using [ParaTest](https://github.com/paratestphp/paratest).

-> **⚠️ This package is currently in beta.**, It may contain bugs and the API is subject to change.
+> **⚠️ This package is currently in beta.** It may contain bugs and the API is subject to change.

+## Why?

+Laravel Dusk tests are slow as it requires a real browser, each test navigates to a page, and waits for it to render — even a modest suite of 20-30 tests can take several minutes to run sequentially.

+The traditional solution is to split tests across multiple CI runners, but that means paying for additional parallel jobs.
+This package takes a different approach: run multiple ChromeDriver instances on the same runner, splitting your test suite across them.
+You get the speed of parallelism without the cost of extra CI infrastructure.

 ## Requirements